Unikaz/ORM/README.md

 ## Available annotations
 - Entity : overwrite the entity name in DB
-- FieldName : overwrite the field name in DB
+- FieldName : overwrite the localField name in DB
-- IgnoreField : this field will not be used by the ORM
+- IgnoreField : this localField will not be used by the ORM
 - Unsigned
 - AutoIncrement
 - PrimaryKey

 ## Filters
 The Filter class allows the creation of filters for the request.
-The basic Filter is an operation like "field = value".
+The basic Filter is an operation like "localField = value".
 This can be complete using the MultiFilter which use multiple filters, with a AND or OR operator.